The best internet for streaming in Australia

 Despite the fact that Telstra self-reports the highest NBN speeds at the Fast 100Mbps tier, TPG NBN comes out on top for overall performance in the ACCC’s real-world testing.
 Telstra might deliver faster speeds overall, but TPG came closer to delivering on its promised speeds, on average, in the most recent ACCC results.
 Out of the ten providers the ACCC tracks, TPG ranked highest for downloads during the busiest hour, and second for download speeds during busy hours (7pm to 11pm).
 It only ranked fourth for upload speeds, and seventh for latency.
 But all four ratings combined gave TPG the top spot.

-Here’s a quick look at TPG’s most popular plans:
+Here’s a quick look at TPG’s fastest plans:

 Next best NBN provider for streaming